llastowka-usgs/hazdev-gis/documentation.md

 This service contains tweets corresponding to the August 24, 2014 M6.0 Napa earthquake.
 The service is a sample of the data harvested by the TED project.

 TED Napa Heatmap: http://earthquake.usgs.gov/arcgis/rest/services/eq/ted_NapaHeatmap/MapServer <br>
-This service contains a tweet density heatmap corresponding to the August 24, 2014 M6.0 Napa earthquake. <br><br>
+This service contains a tweet density heatmap corresponding to the August 24, 2014 M6.0 Napa earthquake. <br><br><br>

 **-------Real-time GIS Service Feeds--------**